 Medication Summary

-The 4 major drug classes currently used to treat malaria include quinoline-related compounds, antifolates, artemisinin derivatives, and antimicrobials.
-No single drug that can eradicate all forms of the parasite's life cycle has been discovered or manufactured yet.
-Therefore, 1 or more classes of drugs often are given at the same time to combat malarial infection synergistically.
+The 4 major drug classes used to treat malaria include quinoline-related compounds, antifolates, artemisinin derivatives, and antimicrobials.
+No single drug that can eradicate all forms of the parasite's life cycle has been discovered or manufactured yet; therefore, 1 or more classes of drugs often are given at the same time to combat malarial infection synergistically.
 Treatment regimens are dependent on the geographic location of infection, the likely Plasmodium species, and the severity of disease presentation.

 Antipyretics, such as acetaminophen or nonsteroidal anti-inflammatory drugs (NSAIDs), are indicated to reduce the level of discomfort caused by the infection and to reduce fever.
 NSAIDs should be used with caution if bleeding disorder or hemolysis is suspected.

-Antimalarials can cause significant prolongation of the QT interval, which can be associated with an increased risk of potentially lethal ventricular dysrhythmias.
+Antimalarials can cause significant prolongation of the QT interval, which can be associated with an increased risk for potentially lethal ventricular dysrhythmias.
 Patients receiving these drugs should be assessed for QT prolongation at baseline and carefully monitored if this is present.
-Patients with normal QT intervals on electrocardiogram (ECG) may not be at a significantly increased risk for drug-induced dysrhythmia, but caution is advised, particularly if the patient is taking multiple drug regimens or if he or she is on other drugs affecting the QT interval.
+Patients with normal QT intervals on electrocardiogram (ECG) may not be at a significantly increased risk for drug-induced dysrhythmia, but caution is advised, particularly if the patient is taking multiple drug regimens or if they are on other drugs affecting the QT interval.

 Methemoglobinemia is a complication that may be associated with high-dose regimens of quinine or the derivatives chloroquine and primaquine.
 [25] A patient presenting with cyanosis and a normal PaO2 on room air should be suspected of having methemoglobinemia.